polistat/content-2022/races/governor/OH.md

 ## About Ohio
 Ohio is a constituent state on the northeastern edge of the Midwest.
+Its Southern portions contain some of Appalachia.

 ---